top of page

 You may be wondering what allows me to hold space for grief, loss, and transformation in the way that I do.
 The truth is, my understanding of grief is not only clinical, it’s personal, lived, and ongoing.
 I have known the kind of loss that rearranges everything.
 I’ve sat with the ache that doesn’t fade, and I’ve walked through landscapes of sorrow where language falls short.

 These losses live with me still.
 They continue to shape how I understand love, connection, and the fragile beauty of being alive.
 And they continue to deepen my capacity to hold space for others.
-My work as a therapist is not just fueled by training, it’s driven by a quiet devotion to the mystery of healing, and to the resilience that reveals itself slowly, over time.
+My work as a therapist is not just fueled by training, it’s driven by a devotion to the mystery of healing, and to the resilience that reveals itself slowly, over time.

 I don’t believe healing is about returning to who you were.
 It’s about becoming someone new, someone shaped by love and loss, by courage and collapse, by the willingness to begin again.